 TV Band White Spaces 54 to 862 MHz

 This document outlines the features of the IEEE P802.22 revision standard and the coexistence between like and unlike systems when they appear in this band.
 Today, there has not been enough deployement of communication systems, also known as whitespace devices (WSDs) since the white space regulations around the world are still emerging.
 Deployments of TVWS equipment has started in the USA, South Africa (RSA), UK, Singapore and Colombia.
 Regulations are emerging in many other countries within the African subcontinent, Asia and South America.
 The unique characteristics of TV whitespace today allow spectrum etiquette and coexistence enabled through the geo-location databases.
+This standard is expected to be a global standard based on emerging regulations in various countries.

 The IEEE 802.22 systems propose to serve large regional areas spanning anywhere from 10 km to 30 km, whereas IEEE 802.11af/ IEEE 802.15.4m propose to serve smaller areas spanning few hundred meters to a few km.
 As a result, 802.22 systems fall in the Fixed Device category as defined by some of the regulations that have been specified for TV Band White Spaces [5], typicaly using 1 Watt of conducted and 4 Watts of radiated power, whereas IEEE 802.11af and IEEE 802.15.4m typically fall into personal portable Mode II and Mode I device category [5].

 In the United States, after the proposed incentive auctions [1] of the TV channels, FCC is likely to allow the operation of low power personal portable devices in the Guard Bands, however, the Fixed 4 Watt devices will be prohibited from operating on those channels.
 Also, personal portable low power devices are allowed to operate on channels that are adjacent to the TV Broadcast services, whereas Fixed 4 Watt devices are prohibited from operating on those channels.
-This means that there is a natural separation of the channels on which the IEEE 802.11af / IEEE 802.15.4m systems and the IEEE 802.22 family of systems may operate.
-As a result, at the highest level, co-existence between IEEE 802.22 and IEEE 802.11af / IEEE 802.15.4m systems is facilitated as a by-product of the regulatory rules that have been defined.
+Since IEEE 802.22 Systems operate with 4 Watts of Transmit Power, wheras IEEE 802.11af and IEEE 802.15.4m fall in the personal portable category, this means that there is a natural separation of the channels on which the IEEE 802.11af / IEEE 802.15.4m systems and the IEEE 802.22 family of systems may operate.
+As a result, co-existence between IEEE 802.22 and IEEE 802.11af / IEEE 802.15.4m systems is facilitated as a by-product of the regulatory rules that have been defined.
+IEEE 802.15.4m systems may also operate in the skirts of the IEEE 802.22 Systems due to zero-padding in the frequency domain.
+Finally, if IEEE 802.22 and IEEE 802.11af systems want to operate on the same channel, then some form of co-existence mechanism (e. g.
+IEEE 802.19.1 assisted) would be desirable.

 Table 1: FCC Transmit Power Limitations [5]